Extreme Point Pursuit -- Part II: Further Error Bound Analysis and Applications: Numerical Results in Different Applications

 We use the following performance metrics to evaluate the performance of the various algorithms: explained variance and cardinality, which indicate the trade-off between sparsity and variance; and minimum variance, which measures fairness.
 Explained variance is measured as

 where $\bX$ is the principal component matrix recovered by an algorithm; $\hat{\bX}$ is that of PCA.
 Minimum variance is measured as

-As a minor step, we project $\bX$ onto $\setS^{n,r}$ before we evaluate the above performance metrics; some algorithms such as Gpower-$\ell_1$ do not guarantee semi-orthogonality exactly.
+As a minor step, we project $\bX$ onto $\setS^{n,r}$ before we evaluate the above performance.
+This is because some algorithms such as Gpower-$\ell_1$ do not guarantee semi-orthogonality exactly.
 The cardinality is measured as the number of elements that are larger than $0.01\max_{i,j}|x_{ij}|$.
 We normalize minimum variance and cardinality to $[0,1]$.

 We test the algorithms on three real-world datasets: MNIST, Fashion MNIST, and CIFAR10.
 Each dataset consists of $10$ different classes.
 The information about the datasets and the corresponding EXPP parameters are provided in Table \ref{tab:str_pca_dataset}.
 To create a data matrix, we randomly selected $5$ classes.
 Then, for each class, we randomly selected data points to form one data matrix $\bY_t$.
-The data lengths of the different classes are $\{ n_t \} = \{ 5, 10, 500, 1000, 5000 \}$; we consider unbalanced data groups.
+The data lengths of the different classes are $\{ n_t \} = \{ 5, 10, 500, 1000, 5000 \}$.
+We consider unbalanced data groups.
 We conducted $100$ Monte Carlo runs for each dataset.

 The results are shown in Table \ref{tab:str_pca_exp_realdata}.
-For sparse PCA, we see that EXPP--S performs better than Gpower-$\ell_1$ while IMRP outperforms EXPP--S. We note that IMPR adopts a different sparsity penalty.
+For sparse PCA, we see that EXPP--S performs better than Gpower-$\ell_1$, while IMRP outperforms EXPP--S. We note that IMPR adopts a different sparsity penalty.
 For fair PCA, EXPP--F performs comparably with ARPGDA and works better than F-FPCA.
 EXPP--SF is seen to be able to strike a balance between sparsity and fairness.
 The numerical results demonstrate the versatility of EXPP to handle different formulations.